AnthonyMinka/Archives/README.md

 For the C# Codes I recommend loading them using visual studio since otherwise the class and namespace might require modifications in order to be usable.

+For a matter of fact: I don't code in php.